Jayan-K-Duggal/Squeezenext_baseline_Pytorch/README.md

 # Squeezenext_baseline_Pytorch
-Squeezenext baseline architecture implementation in Pytorch with GPU
+Squeezenext baseline architecture implementation in Pytorch with live loss and accuracy update using livelossplot package.